luyadev/luya/docs/releases/note_rc1.md

-We are proud to anounce the first release candidate of the LUYA system.
-We have been working very hard in the last few weeks to release this version.
-Below the most significant changes and introductions.
+We are proud to announce the first release candidate of LUYA after weeks of intensive work.
+These are the most significant changes and additions:

++ The administration is loading at least twice as fast as before
++ Composer update has been sped up significantly by removing old depencies (including bower depencies)
++ Core classes and modules have been organized in an optimized structure
++ Configuration files are named differently to improve clarity
++ cms, news and crawler modules now combine admin and frontend submodules so that only one composer package is required
++ Introduced tag mechanism to allow for special codes in text fields that are parsed and replaced with any thinkable type of content
++ Introduced block injectors that allow to inject related and preprocessed data into a CMS block (the link inspector, as an example, can provide an URL based on a link value stored within a block)
++ Introduced the Lazyload widget that allows to load images only when they scroll into view
++ CMS pages can now be copied with all their blocks and languages
++ textareas do now automatically resize their height according to their content
++ NgRest Crud lists automatically activate pagination when there are more than 250 rows (this behavior can be configured)
++ Search results can now be grouped by content type (this is configured adding CRAWL_GROUP meta information to the source code)
++ Tons of bug fixes and small improvements

-> Attention: If you want to upgrade to the newest release candidate there are a few breaking changes you have to take care of.
-But as now we have made a stable, reliable platform for the upcoming release candidates and the final release!
+> Attention: If you want to upgrade to the first release candidate, there are a few breaking changes you have to take care of.
+With these changes we now have a stable and reliable foundation for the upcoming release candidates and the final release.

-+ 2 times faster administration area!
-+ Added the ability to define a GROUP within the crawler.
-+ All Textareas does now auto resize the height based on its content.
-+ Ability to full copy a page (with all its languages and pages)
-+ Brand new Lazyload widget allows you to lazy load images.
-+ NgRest Crud lists enables a pagination when there are more then 250 rows to display you can also configure and disable this behavior.
-+ Introducing Block Injectors ...
-+ Introducing the Tags mechanism ...
-+ Changed the concept of how to name configuration files.
-+ Completle rearranged all core classes and modules.
-+ Dropped the requirement of two composer packages in cms, news, crawler modules, the are now splitted inside the module in folders.
-+ Speedup the composer update process by removing very old depencies which still required bower depencies.
-+ tons of bugs and small improvments

-Please check the full [Changelog]() and even more import the [Upgrading]() Guide.
-If you have any problem or question regarding the upgrade process don't hesitate to contact us on [Gitter]() or create an [Issue on GitHub]().
+Please check the full [Changelog]() and the [Upgrading]() Guide.

+If you have any problems or questions regarding the upgrade process, don't hesitate to contact us on [Gitter]() or to create an [Issue on GitHub]().

-4th, October 2016
+4 October 2016
-the LUYA developer team
+LUYA developer team